Best Southern Corn Pudding

 This recipe makes enough pudding to fill 6 to 8 ramekins for individual servings.
 I like to assemble individual servings when I am entertaining, but also when I am meal-prepping for the week.
 This way, with everybody in my house eating at different times, I need only reheat a little versus an entire casserole.

-• Store leftovers in an airtight container in the refrigerator for 3-4 days or in the freezer for up to two months.
+Store leftover casserole in an airtight container in the refrigerator up to 3 days.

 Jenny’s Recipe Pro Tips